 E.g., We at X Soc are saddened to hear about Y but remain hopeful about Z for the following reasons.
 We encourage anyone struggling to XYZ and reach out to ZYX.

+Full Statement

+Any student has the right to be published in Tharunka.
+You can write to Tharunka with a personal view or a statement from your Club.
+Just be mindful that you will need to declare any conflict of interest.

+E.g., We would like to explain the series of events related to X.